 However, if you notice extreme degradation on the cover, such as scuffing that’s too rough, you should consider replacing it.
 You should also replace your golf ball if it gets in contact with water for a day or two.
 These factors reduce the travel distance of the ball and lead to poor performance.
 No passionate player should put up with that.

 Wear and moisture damage aside, your golf ball can last as many as seven 18-hole rounds before you notice major performance issues.
 Even so, professional players often carry as many as 12 golf balls for one game.
 Why is that?

-The number one reason could be the fact that golf balls get lost on the course too many times.
+The number one reason could be that golf balls get lost on the course too many times.
 You, therefore, need to have a spare one handy.
 Most importantly, though, pros believe that a new ball guarantees performance.
 That’s why they use several balls per round.

 But again, golf balls can be costly.
 So do what you think optimizes your gameplay without hurting your pocket.